diku-dk/mlkit-pldi23-parreg/README.md

-# Artifact for the paper *Artifact for the paper *Parallelism in a Region Inference Context* submitted to PLDI 2023
+# Artifact for the paper *Parallelism in a Region Inference Context* submitted to PLDI 2023

 This artifact reproduces Figures 6(a), 6(b) and Tables 1 and 2.